gagin/WaveExperiment/README.md

     of using a simple \`sin\` activation function within a standard MLP** for the RSI time-series task.
-This MLP+Sin configuration offered a superior balance of accuracy, parameter count, and speed compared to the Network with WaveLayers, LSTM, and standard ReLU MLPs for this specific problem.
+This MLP+Sin configuration offered a superior balance of accuracy, parameter count, and speed compared to the Network with WaveLayers, LSTM/GRU, and standard ReLU MLPs for this specific problem.

 The results suggest that the added complexity of the WaveLayer did not